© 2020 All rights reserved

 CO2 is not a pollutant.
 It is essential to all life on Earth.
 Photosynthesis is a blessing.
 More CO2 is beneficial for nature, greening the Earth: additional CO2 in the air has promoted growth in global plant biomass.
 It is also good for agriculture, increasing the yields of crops worldwide.

-The tragedy is that the climate change political agenda has detracted significantly from peoples understanding of what real environmentalism is and conditioned a whole generation with lies.
-The following are of note in the contentious subject of manmade climate change due to greenhouse gas emissions:
+The tragedy is that the climate change political agenda has detracted significantly from real environmentalism and conditioned a whole generation with a lie.

 European Climate Declaration – There is No Climate Emergency.
-This a declaration (see Endnote [i]) by 900 scientists and academics that state that climate change is not due to manmade Co2 emissions.
-The number has quickly increased to 750.
+This a declaration (see Endnote [i]) by 1500 scientists and academics that state that climate change is not due to manmade Co2 emissions. .
 The following is an excerpt: